Mon–Fri 8AM–5PM · Sat 9AM–1PM | The Valley, Anguilla, BWI

 Questions.

-Everything you need to know about ARS customs clearance, shipping to Anguilla, island trucking, and construction.
+Everything you need to know about customs clearance, shipping to Anguilla, island trucking, and construction.

 6 questions

-The Anguilla Revenue Service (ARS) is the government authority responsible for customs and import duties in Anguilla.
-All goods entering the island must be declared to ARS at one of the official entry points — Road Bay Port in Sandy Ground, Blowing Point Ferry Terminal, or Clayton J. Lloyd International Airport.
+The Anguilla Revenue Service is the government body responsible for customs and import duties in Anguilla.
+All goods entering the island must be declared at one of the official entry points — Road Bay Port in Sandy Ground, Blowing Point Ferry Terminal, or Clayton J. Lloyd International Airport.

-LTD Agency, as your licensed customs broker, acts as your legal representative before the Anguilla Revenue Service.
-We prepare and submit your ARS import declaration, classify your goods under the correct CARICOM tariff code, calculate applicable import duties and consumption tax, coordinate any required inspections, and secure the release of your cargo.
+LTD Agency acts as your licensed representative for customs in Anguilla.
+We prepare and submit your import declaration, calculate applicable duties and consumption tax, coordinate any required inspections, and secure the release of your cargo.
 You do not need to appear at the port yourself.

 With complete documentation, most straightforward shipments clear within 24 to 48 hours of arriving at Road Bay or Blowing Point.
-Shipments subject to ARS examination, or those with missing paperwork, can take 3 to 5 business days.
+Shipments flagged for inspection, or those with missing paperwork, can take 3 to 5 business days.
 LTD Agency prepares all documentation in advance so that clearance begins immediately on arrival.

 For most shipments you will need a Commercial Invoice, Bill of Lading (sea) or Airway Bill (air), Packing List, and Certificate of Origin.
 Certain goods require additional documents — Import Permits, Phytosanitary Certificates for plants and food, or Vehicle Registration Documents for vehicles.
 We will confirm the exact requirements once we know what you are importing.

-Anguilla applies CARICOM Common External Tariff (CET) rates.
-Most goods attract duties between 5% and 25% of CIF (Cost, Insurance, Freight) value.
-Consumption Tax (similar to VAT) also applies to most imports.
-Some goods, such as certain raw materials and agricultural inputs, benefit from reduced or zero-rated duties under CARICOM agreements.
-LTD Agency calculates the exact applicable rate for your specific goods.
+Import duty rates in Anguilla depend on the type of goods you are bringing in.
+Most items attract duties between 5% and 25% of the shipment's declared value.
+Consumption Tax also applies to most imports.
+Certain goods such as raw materials may qualify for reduced rates.
+LTD Agency calculates the exact rate for your specific goods before your shipment arrives.

 Shipping to Anguilla